 Section 1.
 The President of the NTMCA Board shall appoint members to serve on the following committees to serve the NTMCA, as well as additional committees as needed:

 A. Alyce Deering Scholarship Fund Committee – description and duties include:

+Committee to be comprised of 3 members.

 Coordinate with Secretary to publicize nominations in newsletters.